zeuslearning/Smartgraphs/README.md

 ## Working with .coffee files ##

 The following approach is not ideal but works until we improve it.
-Currently these files are only in apps/tests/jasmine/integration/src When working with them it is most useful to have them be compiled to js files automatically.
+Currently these files are at apps/tests/jasmine/integration/src and apps/tests/jasmine/unit/src When working with them it is most useful to have them be compiled to js files automatically.

 1. Install node